-The many diagnostic tests plus long hospital stays make the triage process for chest pain very expensive.⁴ This cost is felt by both hospitals and patients.
+The many diagnostic tests plus long hospital stays make this triage process very expensive.⁴ This cost is felt by both hospitals and patients.

-Misdiagnosing patients with chest pain may include inadvertent or premature discharge from the hospital.
-The risk of undertreating a patient with chest pain is a possible major adverse cardiac event (MACE).
-Many of the patients coming into the hospital for chest pain will not have a MACE.⁵ Despite this, patients are kept in the hospital under observation to minimize the possibility of under treating someone who needs further treatment.
+Misdiagnosing patients with chest pain may result in inadvertent or premature discharge from the hospital.
+The risk of under-treating a patient with chest pain is a possible major adverse cardiac event (MACE).
+Many of these patients will not have a MACE.⁵ Despite this, patients are kept in the hospital under observation to minimize the possibility of under treating someone who needs further treatment.

 Over treatment of patients with chest pain may include unnecessary invasive diagnostic testing or procedures.
-Since many individuals entering the ER for chest pain will ultimately not experience any major adverse cardiac events, it is important to provide serious medical treatment only to those who need it.
+Since many of these patients will ultimately not experience any major adverse cardiac events, it is important to provide serious medical treatment only to those who need it.
 There is a high risk of over treating because it is difficult to rapidly rule out the patients who are not in need of invasive procedures like cardiac catheterization.